Use case — Custom consent UI

 After the user authenticates, OIDC Core 1.0 §3.1.2.4 expects the OP to ask the user — not the RP — whether to release the requested scopes (profile, email, anything else the RP listed).
 The user clicks "Approve" or "Deny", and only then does the OP redirect back with a code.
 This page exists between login and the redirect.

-The default consent page works, but you almost certainly want it branded — your logo, your copy, your privacy / TOS links, your i18n.
+The bundled consent page works, but you almost certainly want it branded — your logo, your copy, your privacy / TOS links, your i18n.
+For small copy changes, locale bundle overlays are enough.
+For a branded server-rendered page, pass op.WithConsentUI.
+For full client-side rendering, use the JSON driver.

 Specs referenced on this page